-STEM students who are completing a mathematical modeling minor may enjoy added benefits if they participate in undergraduate research.
-According to \cite{ugappmath14,cur}, undergraduate research is an ``...investigation conducted by an undergraduate student that makes an original intellectual or creative contribution to the discipline."
-Furthermore, undergraduate research stimulates traits which are compatible with those summarized in Tables \ref{softskills} and \ref{nacesiamgaimme}, such as: critical thinking; problem solving; intellectual independence; and innovation.
-There are several federal agencies that provide funding for undergraduate research, here we mention three of them: the U.S Department of Energy \cite{suli}; the National Security Agency \cite{nsareu}; and the National Science Foundation \cite{nsfreu}.
-In fact, the latter agency funded a 6-year workforce preparation program (which involved modeling) housed at ETSU and we summarize its accomplishments in the next section.
+Another consideration is requiring both Differential Calculus and Integral Calculus, instead of just the former.
+In Table \ref{2ver} we display two scenarios, each of which with a total of seven required courses for a mathematical modeling minor.
+On the left-side, only Differential Calculus is part of the required courses but Coding for Data Manipulation is included as a recommended elective course.
+In the contrast, the right-side illustrates a scenario where there are four required courses (including a two-course sequence of Calculus), and three recommended elective courses, encompassing Differential Equations with Modeling.
+Also, the right-side of Table \ref{2ver} displays a scenario where the coding skills would be integrated in several courses, instead of having a stand alone course.

-\section{Case Study: Preparation of the Data Driven Mathematical Scientists for the Workforce}
+Undergraduate research is an `` ... investigation conducted by an undergraduate student that makes an original intellectual or creative contribution to the discipline" \cite{ugappmath14,cur}.
+Students completing a mathematical modeling minor will benefit from applying their modeling skills within undergraduate research projects that originate from their major discipline.
+There are several U.S. federal government agencies that provide funding for undergraduate research, here we mention three of them: the U.S Department of Energy \cite{suli}, the National Security Agency \cite{nsareu}, and the National Science Foundation \cite{nsfreu}.

-A grant from the National Science Foundation to ETSU, under a program in the Division of Undergraduate Education called \emph{Scholarships in Science, Technology, Engineering, and Mathematics} (S-STEM), has provided substantial funding for modeling immersion by undergraduates.
+\section{Case Study: Preparation of Data-Driven Mathematical Scientists for the Workforce}

-The formal name of this S-STEM program at ETSU is \emph{Preparation of the Data Driven Mathematical Scientists for the Workforce}, in operation since August 1, 2014 through July 31, 2020.
-Even though the first goal was to fund as many as 30 students, the gross total of scholars to-date, including students who did not complete the program, equals 58.
-The distribution of participants by STEM discipline, for 53 out of 58 scholars, is displayed in Figure \ref{sstemsinglem}.
-We had 27 out of 58 (46.55\% of the scholars) with a single mathematics major.
-There were 26 out of 58 (44.83\% of participants) with a single non-mathematics STEM major, while 5 students (8.62\% of the participants) had a double-major, where mathematics was their common factor.
-Having less than 10\% of scholars with double-majors, albeit from a small sample of S-STEM participants, is evidence that we cannot expect a majority of STEM undergraduates to do so.
-In other words, capacity building with mathematics double-majors only is not viable.
+Impactful funding for undergraduate mathematical modeling immersion was provided to ETSU by a grant from the National Science Foundation, under a program in the Division of Undergraduate Education called \emph{Scholarships in Science, Technology, Engineering, and Mathematics} (S-STEM).